 To stay on track, consider setting a reminder on your phone, using an app like Aqualert, or embracing a marked water bottle to see how many ounces you’ve consumed.
 Aim for drinking 4 oz. every 30 minutes.

 If you’re just not crazy about the taste of plain water, not to worry.
-There’s plenty of ways to make it more enticing.
-Add flavor with a splash of fruit juice (2 oz. per 6 oz. of water), or a drink additive like Mio.
+To make it more enticing, ad flavor with a splash of fruit juice (2 oz. per 6 oz. of water), or a drink additive like Mio.
 You can also infuse cucumbers, lemons, limes or mint leaves to make hydration feel like a spa-like experience.
-Non-caffeinated herbal tea is another great option, especially in sweater weather.
+Non-caffeinated herbal tea is another great option.